Ah, rhetorical questions. Is there anything they can't do? ...Wait, don't answer that.

 Reed Richards: Sorry.
 I thought he was actually asking.

-In one issue of The Sandman, Morpheus grants a 14th-century peasant immortality to see how he'll adapt to it, and the man agrees to meet Morpheus again in a pub one hundred later.
-When they see each other again in 1489, the man raves about all of the exciting technological advances that he's seen in the last century (including chimneys, playing cards and...handkerchiefs) and Morpheus sarcastically remarks, "Most impressive.
+In one issue of The Sandman, Morpheus grants a 14th-century peasant immortality to see how he'll adapt to it, and the man agrees to meet Morpheus again in a pub 100 years later.
+When they see each other again in 1489, the man raves about all of the exciting technological advances that he's seen in the last century (including chimneys, playing cards and... handkerchiefs) and Morpheus sarcastically remarks, "Most impressive.
 What will you people think of next?"
 Not realizing that he's mocking him, the man responds "Something to get rid of fleas, with any luck..."

 In chapter 8 of Harry Potter and the New Chance Tonks brought Sirius to see her parents after Veritaserum questioning by Madame Bones revealed his innocence.
 When they reacted with shock and hostility she said "Do you think I'd bring a dangerous criminal home for supper?
 On second thought, scratch that."